nwtgck/actions-netlify/README.md

 <img src="doc_assets/deploy-url-comment.png" width="650">

-Deploy URLs are commented on your pull request!
+Deploy URLs are commented on your pull requests and commit comments!

 ## Usage